 Retirees Association Publications

-WSURA publishes a newsletter for members, The Extension, four times annually.
-This publication lists the upcoming activities of the organization and other areas of the university, chronicles past activities and accomplishments and, as space permits includes articles of interest about travel, scholarship recipients, etc. Its purpose is to provide an ongoing link between the retiree and the university.
+WSURA publishes a newsletter for members, The Extension, three times annually.
+This publication lists the upcoming activities of the organization, chronicles past activities and accomplishments of retirees and features stories about what's going on at the university.
+Its purpose is to provide an ongoing link between the retiree, the association and the university.

 A Directory of WSURA members is published in alternate years.
 This provides a good contact list for other members.
 This directory is only available to members of WSURA.
 It is not made available to outside organizations.